301 Little Hall

-**Note to applicants: Dr. Nangle plans to take a new student for the 2014-2015 academic year.
+**Note to applicants: Dr. Nangle does plan to take a new student for the 2020-2021 academic year.

 The focus of my research is on social interactions, adjustment, and associated interventions.
 As a scientist-practitioner, I have published extensively in the area of social skills assessment and treatment and maintain interests in ADHD, cognitive behavioral therapies, and evidence-based approaches to assessment and treatment more generally.